 Are you having difficulty parenting your gifted child, and need the guidance of a licensed professional?
 Call my office at your earliest convenience, and let’s set up an appointment to talk. https://welcomehomefamilytherapy.com/family-therapy-for-gifted-children/

 Helping families feel connected is at the core of my Family Therapy practice.
 Should you feel like your family might benefit from family counseling to increase your family connections and decrease family conflicts with a challenging and/or gifted child in the home, you have come to the right place!

 I also offer individual therapy to gifted students’ parents, online or in my office in Arcadia.

 Click here, to contact me via email, or feel free to give me a call at (626) 755-4059 for a FREE 20-minute, Initial Phone Consultation.

-I meet alone with parents in my Arcadia office for the first session because it is important for us to have a good fit before you introduce me to your children.
+For family therapy, I meet alone with parents in my Arcadia office for the first session.
+I want there to be a good fit between us, before you introduce me to your children.

 In-Home Family Therapy (Home-Based Family Counseling) is an option to families living in Pasadena, Glendale and Arcadia, California, as well as the surrounding areas of the San Gabriel Valley.

 LGBTQIA+ affirming therapy is a core value of my practice.

 My style shines through in my blog, Connected Family Fun, LA., where I share ways to have fun with the family while making deeper connections.